Italy centre-right lawmakers protest against Berlusconi trial

 Earlier, the court rejected a request by Berlusconi's two main lawyers for the trial to be delayed because they had to attend a meeting of his People of Freedom party, which they both represent in parliament.

-Berlusconi's centre-right bloc is the second biggest in parliament but neither the centre-left Democratic Party nor the anti-establishment 5-Star Movement of former comic Beppe Grillo want to form a coalition with his alliance.
+Berlusconi's centre-right alliance holds the second-biggest bloc in parliament but appears to be shut out of government by the hostility of both the centre-left Democratic Party and the anti-establishment 5-Star Movement of former comic Beppe Grillo.

-On Monday, prosecutors in Naples requested a fast-track judgment in a separate case in which Berlusconi is suspected of paying former Senator Sergio De Gregorio to change sides in 2006, a move which helped bring down the centre-left government of former Prime Minister Romano Prodi.
+On Monday, prosecutors in Naples requested a fast-track judgement in a separate case in which Berlusconi is suspected of paying former Senator Sergio De Gregorio to change sides in 2006 in a move which helped bring down the centre-left government of former Prime Minister Romano Prodi.